jcode-001/jcode-001/README.md

-# Hi there! 👋🏽 I'm Josiah Olaleye
+# Hi there! 👋🏽 I'm the SolCoder

 🎨 Frontend Developer | 🌟 Curious Learner | 🤝🏽 Passionate about Helping